Shut Up and Eat: History

 Former Philadelphia resident John Fimmano and Glenn Hollenbeck started Shut Up and Eat as a food cart in the A La Carts pod on Southeast Division Street in 2010.
 According to Willamette Week, the duo met working for a commercial painting company.
 The business transitioned to a brick and mortar operation in 2012.

 In 2011, Shut Up and Eat was a vendor at the Indulge at Jupiter festival's Food Cart Land expansion.
 The event was held at Jupiter Hotel and highlighted local eateries.
-In January 2014, Eater Portland's Erin DeJesus said Shut Up and Eat was planning to "open a next-door deli" with Fimmano's side dishes available by the pound.
+In January 2014, Eater Portlands Erin DeJesus said Shut Up and Eat was planning to "open a next-door deli" with Fimmano's side dishes available by the pound.
 The deli opened on January 31.

 For Pizza Week in 2014, a collaboration between Shut Up and Eat and Gladstone Street Pizza resulted in a special pizza with toppings from the roast-pork sandwich.
 In June 2017, there was a break-in.

 The restaurant closed unexpectedly in March 2019.
 A note posted on social media and the restaurant's windows said:

 Regretfully, after nearly ten wonderful years, Shut Up and Eat has served its last sandwich.
 As of 6 p.m. on Sunday, March 3rd, we have closed our doors for the final time.
 We are very grateful to everyone who has supported us over the past decade.

 The Japanese-Hawaiian restaurant Hapa PDX began operating in the space, opening in August 2019.